As Amsterdam’s national museum, the Rijksmuseum is loaded with famous paintings, including iconic Rembrandt paintings and Vermeer paintings.

-While its vast collection of Rembrant paintings - especially Night Watch - are the pride of the museum, there are other famous paintings in the Rijksmuseum, with these recommended as must-see masterpieces.
+While its vast collection of Rembrandt paintings – especially Night Watch – are the pride of the museum, here are other must-see famous paintings in the Rijksmuseum:

 1. Johann Vermeer: The Milkmaid

 Of the 36 fully attributed Vermeer paintings (or 35, according to the Rijksmuseum), four are housed in the Rijksmuseum.

 The Kitchen Maid is typical of later Vermeer paintings with an interior with one or two women engaged in an everyday activity.
 Here, a maid focuses intently on milk streaming from her pitcher, the only movement in this otherwise still painting.

 Vermeer includes typical objects found in a bourgeois house like the brazier, or footwarming box which held burning coals or fire.
 Careful inspection of the Delft tile by the brazier reveals Cupid.
 This may be a nod to the allegedly shady reputation of milk maids.

 Many art history experts believe Vermeer used a camera obscura.
 This ancient optical tool projects images and renders reflections as small blobs or points of light, like those on the pitcher’s rim and the maid’s apron in The Kitchen Maid.